-Learning to be cognizant of what can be controlled with customer churn is how to reduce it.
-Here are a few steps to better prepare for keeping those “thanks, but no thanks” replies at bay.
+Learning to be cognizant of what can be controlled with churn is how to reduce it.
+Here are a few steps to better prevent a customer from saying “thanks, but no thanks” .

-Look to every potential source where there could be valuable feedback on your company’s service, product, and/or brand.
+Feedback is a great resource for improving churn rate.
+Your company should focus on every potential source where there could be valuable feedback on your customer service, marketing, product, and/or brand.
 These can include:

-- Listening to the trends discovered by your customer service representatives
+- Listening to the trends or problems discovered by your customer service representatives

 - Comments left on social media